dwyl/learn-alpine.js/drag-and-drop.md

 })
 ```

-We only want to push teh `dragoverItem` event to the server if the item is over
+We only want to push the `dragoverItem` event to the server if the item is over
 an item which is different than itself.